 Liquid is an open source template language that is used in Shopify.
-You need to know it in order to build a new theme or even to customize an existing one that requires minor tweaks.
+You need to know it in order to make your own Shopify theme or even to customize an existing one that requires minor tweaks.
 If you’ve never heard about it before, don’t be intimidated by it - there is nothing complicated about it and you’ll master it in no time.
-It will not provide a complete answer on how to design a Shopify theme, but will make the process less complicated.
+It will not provide a complete answer on how to design a Shopify theme but will make the process less complicated.

 This expressive language is based on Ruby and it powers all the themes that are present on Shopify.
 It accesses the data of a particular store and outputs it into a relevant directory in the template.
 Basically, it acts as an intermediary or a bridge between the data of the merchant and the code in a user’s browser.
 With its help, you will be able to reach different variables without any difficulty or time-consuming procedures.